How much is Peacock a month?

 Q: Can I watch live TV on Peacock?

 A: Yes, Peacock offers live streaming of select channels, including news, sports, and entertainment.
-However, access to live TV is limited to certain markets and may require a higher-tier subscription.
+However, access to live TV is only available with a Peacock Premium subscription.

 Q: Can I download content from Peacock to watch offline?

 A: Yes, Peacock allows users to download select shows and movies for offline viewing.
-This feature is available for both Peacock Premium and Premium Plus subscribers.
+This feature is available to both Peacock Premium and Premium Plus subscribers.

 Q: Can I share my Peacock account with others?